 Even With Remote Work, Employers Must Comply With Labor Law Posting Requirements

-As a manager, you also need to be sure that your employees are aware of their rights and responsibilities under state and federal labor laws.
+As a manager, you also need to be sure that your employees are aware of their rights and responsibilities under state and federal labor laws, especially as those laws continue to change.
 Poster Compliance Center has a full range of labor law posters for every state, including virtual versions that can be accessed from anywhere.
 Our Virtual Compliance Guide and Poster Advisor Tool can help you decide which posters your team needs.